bkoehler2016/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+Sessions are a simple way to store data for individual users against a unique session ID.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+makes a hash password more secure against brute force attacks

 - [ ] What does bcrypt do to slow down attackers?

+It hashes the password and makes it very diffcult for attackers, even more so if you give it a round parameter.

 - [ ] What are the three parts of the JSON Web Token?

+header payload signature

 ## Minimum Viable Product